ctdk/goiardi/README.md

        --max-connections= Maximum number of connections allowed for the database.
 Only useful when using one of the SQL backends.
 Default is 0 - unlimited.
+       --use-serf         If set, have goidari use serf to send and receive events and queries from a serf cluster.
+Required for shovey.
+       --serf-addr=       IP address and port to use for RPC communication with a serf agent.
+Defaults to 127.0.0.1:7373.
+       --use-shovey       Enable using shovey for sending jobs to nodes and creating the signing keys for those requests.
+                          Requires --use-serf.
+       --sign-priv-key=   Path to RSA private key used to sign shovey requests
 ```

    Options specified on the command line override options in the config file.